 Why is my Burdock turning brown and how to extend its freshness

-Burdock, also known as Arctium lappa, is a root vegetable that is popular in Asian cuisine for its earthy flavor and numerous health benefits.
+Burdock, also known as Arctium lappa, is a root vegetable that is popular in Asian cuisine for its earthy flavor and numerous nutritional quality.
 However, if you've noticed your burdock turning brown, it may be a sign that it is starting to deteriorate.
 In this blog post, we will explore the reasons why burdock turns brown and provide you with practical tips on how to extend its freshness.
 (Burdock)

 Understanding why Burdock turns brown